More at rubyonrails.org:

 DELETE /sekret/comments/:id(.:format) comments#destroy comment_path

-The :shallow_prefix option adds the specified parameter to the named route helpers:
+The :shallow_prefix option adds the specified parameter to the _path and _url route helpers:

 scope shallow_prefix: "sekret" do